uqbar-project/wollok-lsp-ide/README.md

-# Wollok Linter
+# Wollok IDE

 <!-- [![Build Status](https://travis-ci.org/uqbar-project/wollok-linter.svg?branch=master)](https://travis-ci.org/uqbar-project/wollok-linter) -->

 Starting from [LSP sample code](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for Visual Studio Code, we developed a couple of tools for Wollok using Language Server Protocol (for VSC, IntelliJ, Eclipse, Atom, Sublime, etc.)

-## Linter itself
+## Linter

 By now we have a first working version of a linter, calling wollok-ts implementation.
-For a deeper developer guide, please refer to the [wiki](https://github.com/uqbar-project/wollok-linter/wiki).
-See [installation instructions for developers](https://github.com/uqbar-project/wollok-linter/wiki/Development-Environment).
+For a deeper developer guide, please refer to the [wiki](https://github.com/uqbar-project/wollok-ide/wiki).
+See [installation instructions for developers](https://github.com/uqbar-project/wollok-ide/wiki/Development-Environment).

 ## Structure